salserrano/BlueDucky-Payload-Generator/README.md

 This is a simple URL payload generator for [pentestfunctions's BlueDucky](https://github.com/pentestfunctions/BlueDucky).

 The script will create a "Generated Payloads" folder and output the text file there.
-Once generated, move the "payloads" file into the payload folder of BlueDucky.
+Once generated, move the payloads file into the "payloads" folder of BlueDucky.

 I included a rickroll payload as example.